Skip to content

 Key Takeaway

-Teaching salvation requires: (1) Present gospel clearly (1 Corinthians 15:3-4—sin, death, Jesus, faith), (2) Explain sin (not just mistakes—rebellion needing Savior), (3) Emphasize grace (Ephesians 2:8-9—gift, not works), (4) No pressure (Holy Spirit convicts—trust God's timing), (5) Repentance with faith (turn from sin, surrender to Jesus as Lord), (6) Provide assurance (1 John 5:13—based on God's promise), (7) Look for fruit (James 2:17—genuine faith produces change).
-Goal: Children who genuinely trust Christ, understand gospel, grow in faith.
+Teaching salvation requires: (1) Present the gospel clearly (1 Corinthians 15:3-4, sin, death, Jesus, faith), (2) Explain sin (not just mistakes, but rebellion needing a Savior), (3) Emphasize grace (Ephesians 2:8-9, gift, not works), (4) No pressure (the Holy Spirit convicts, trust God's timing), (5) Repentance with faith (turn from sin, surrender to Jesus as Lord), (6) Provide assurance (1 John 5:13, based on God's promise), (7) Look for fruit (James 2:17, genuine faith produces change).
+Goal: Children who genuinely trust Christ by grace alone, through faith alone, in Christ alone, understand the gospel, and grow in faith, never pressured or manipulated into a decision.

 "If you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved."